J-Kuopus/myFlix-app/README.md

 ## Tech Stack

-- MondoDb - for storing database data
+- MongoDB - for storing database data
 - Express - for creating api endpoint calls
 - Node.js - for installing and managing packages
 - Heroku - for creating API service that connects to MondoDB